-Snug and secure
+Keep Things Snug and Secure

 As a rule of thumb, keep the top of the blanket level with your newborn’s shoulders when you swaddle, and make sure you can slide two of your fingers between the swaddling and your little one’s chest.

-Doctors recommend that parents stop swaddling their newbies at about the 2-month mark.
+Pediatricians recommend that parents stop swaddling their newbies at about the 2-month mark.
 Seem too soon?
 Consider this: Many babies begin rolling over, or at least attempting to, when they’re around 2 months old—and they often do it when you’re not looking.
 Even the most attentive parents can be surprised to find out their wee one has mastered this milestone.

-As you transition away from swaddling, take the opportunity to firm up your bedtime routine and begin building good sleep habits, Sonney suggests.
+As you transition away from swaddling, take the opportunity to firm up your baby sleep routine and begin building good sleep habits, Sonney suggests.
 Gradually wind down activities, reduce stimulation and dim lights as the evening progresses.
 Then, after a bath, a feeding and a cuddle, put your baby down in his crib at a predictable hour each night.
 “Sleep is very habit- based,” Sonney explains.
 “If you follow the same routine every night, the body will come to expect sleep.

-Sleeping like a baby
+Sleep like a baby

 Moon also hopes to change the conversation on infant sleep in general.
 We often think of a “good sleeper” as a baby who sleeps through the night.
 But for newborns, that’s not a realistic expectation.

 “A 2-month-old baby is not going to sleep seven hours straight,” she says.
 “They’re designed to wake up every few hours.
 This is normal, and it’s a phase that won’t last forever.”